Reality Winner, former NSA contractor accused of leaking documents, pleads guilty

 Winner, 26, pleaded guilty to one count of unlawful retention and dissemination of national defense information.

 Her plea agreement, signed June 19, says she’s facing a possible sentence of 63 months in jail and three years of supervised release.
+No date has been set yet for a sentencing hearing.

 Winner was arrested in June 2017 for allegedly feeding a classified report with information on Russia's involvement in the 2016 presidential election to a news outlet.